k0kubun/gitstar-ranking/README.md

 # GitHub Ranks

-GitHub rockstar users and repositories rankings
+GitHub rankings for rockstar users and repositories

 ## Copyright